Rohit6391/Ayush-UNIMAX-AI/README.md

 1. Go to [Vercel.com](https://vercel.com/) and sign up for a free "Hobby" account using your GitHub account.
 2. Click the "**Add New...**" button and select "**Project**".
 3. Import the GitHub repository you just created.

-4. Vercel will automatically detect that it's a Next.js project.
-You just need to click the "**Deploy**" button.
+### **Step 4: Add Environment Variables**

+This is a critical step for your deployed app to work correctly.

+1. In the "Configure Project" screen on Vercel, expand the "**Environment Variables**" section.
+2. You will need to add your Gemini API Key.
+In the **Name** field, enter `GEMINI_API_KEY`.
+3. In the **Value** field, paste the key from your local `.env` file.
+It looks like this: `AIza...`
+4. Click the "**Add**" button.

+### **Step 5: Deploy!**

+1. With the environment variable added, simply click the main "**Deploy**" button.
-That's it!
-Vercel will build and deploy your site.
+2. Vercel will build and deploy your site.
 Once it's finished, it will give you your live website URL.
 Any time you push new changes to your GitHub repository's `main` branch, Vercel will automatically redeploy them for you.